brookemstevens/Mathematical-Visualization-Tutor/README.md

 ---

+## Design Rationale

+A few design choices deserve explanation.

+**Why `$$\begin{bmatrix}...\end{bmatrix}$$` as the *only* acceptable output for matrices:** Early iterations of the visualizer produced mixed output: sometimes ASCII grids, sometimes code blocks of Python-like arrays, sometimes Markdown pipe tables, occasionally prose descriptions ("a 2×2 identity matrix").
+Each of these modes has a failure case: ASCII misaligns on wide matrices, code blocks invite the reader to treat the output as runnable rather than pedagogical, pipe tables collapse visually in some clients, and prose descriptions defeat the entire point of a visual trace.
+Collapsing the allowed set to a single mandatory rendering mode is what makes the output reliably readable.
+The SKILL.md codifies this as a hard rule with an explicit list of forbidden alternatives.

+**Why reference files rather than inlining everything in SKILL.md:** Both skills load a companion reference file from `references/` before producing output.
+This is a deliberate separation tuned to this course's use case.
+SKILL.md describes what the skill does and when to trigger it.
+The reference file carries course-specific content: the full notation, algorithm numbering, and conventions of *Formal Algorithms for Transformers* (Phuong & Hutter, 2022), so that the visualizer can trace any algorithm in that paper by name without the student needing to paste pseudocode, and so that the extractor produces output conforming to the same notational standard DS 5690 students are already learning to read.
+Keeping this material in `references/` rather than inlining it in SKILL.md means the course-specific payload only loads when it is actually needed, the Phuong & Hutter reference can be updated or extended without touching the trigger logic, and SKILL.md stays short enough to behave reliably under Claude's context-loading patterns.

+**Why five phases in the pseudocode extractor, ending with a review pass:** Extracting an algorithm from a paper is not a one-shot translation task.
+Papers routinely conflate motivation with method, leave shapes implicit, or reuse a symbol for two purposes.
+A single-phase "just write the pseudocode" prompt tends to produce output that is fluent but wrong in ways that are hard to spot.
+Breaking the work into *understand → plan → write → notate → review* forces each concern to be handled on its own, and the final review pass is the step where most small bugs get caught (an undefined symbol, a stray `for i in range(n)`, an inferred shape that was never flagged).

+**Why no interactive elements:** A natural instinct is to make the visualizer interactive, with sliders for dimensions, collapsible steps, a button to recompute.
+I deliberately forbade all of this.
+A linear scrolling document matches how students actually read proofs and algorithm traces, with every step visible at once.

+---

 ## Composing the Two Skills for Research Papers and Notes

 The two skills are designed to chain naturally.
 Starting from any research paper or notes document: